ARRANGEMENT OF SECTIONS

 3. Compensation to tenant of an allotment

-garden for
+garden for disturbance.

-4. Right of landlord of an allotment
+4. Right of landlord of an allotment garden

-for compensation
+for compensation for deterioration.

-5. Set-off of compensation against
+5. Set-off of compensation against rent.

-6. Exclusion of cottage holdings,
+6. Exclusion of cottage holdings, and

-as to wartime allotments.
+provisions as to wartime allotments.

 7. Application of provisions of the

-Act, 1922, for purposes of
+Allotments Act, 1922, for purposes of

 preceeding sections.